department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 </div>

-### Can my caregiver or other support people also get travel reimbursement?
+### Can my caregiver or other support people also get VA travel pay reimbursement?

 We may pay for transportation and related lodging and meals for non-Veterans if any of the below descriptions is true of that person.